 We had initially envisaged producing four case studies looking at sustainable public sector OSS projects and one looking at an unsustainable project.
 However, it proved difficult to follow up with representatives of case studies on unsustainable projects and to receive consent to publish their input.
 For this reason, all five case studies focus on sustainable communities.

 These case studies helped us to gather an in-depth understanding of the similarities and differences across OSS communities in the public sector.
 They also helped us to better understand how the success factors we identified through our research contribute to communities’ sustainability in practice.

 The three-step approach described above was only possible with the kind contribution of the vibrant OSS community that shared their thoughts and experiences throughout the entire process.

 Our team held a workshop at the FOSDEM 2020 conference conference to validate the research on the five key sustainability factors and to gather further input from the open source community.
 We also organised a community webinar where we presented the draft on the Guidelines and gathered feedback from the webinar participants on how the Guidelines could be further developed.

-Finally, several community members (see Acknowledgements) provided feedback on the draft version of the Guidelines.
+Furthermore, several community members provided feedback on the draft version of the Guidelines.

 The first edition of the Guidelines for Sustainable Open Source Communities in the Public Sector was published in November 2020.
 In 2021, the OSOR team decided to further evolve and expand the Guidelines based on community feedback and experience with implementing them.

 To carry out the update, community members were welcome to share their feedback with the team, be it general recommendations or specific changes that they wished to see in the Guidelines.
 In addition to direct remarks, the OSOR team held a webinar where together with the community, the sustainability of open source communities in the public sector was discussed.
 Webinar participants shared their experiences on the topic and shared insights on which challenges have to be tackled to build sustainable OSS communities in the public sector.